Chapmanville students wins trip to space camp

 Thousands of children from across the country were nominated but only 50 were selected.
 Grayson found out on his birthday that he was one of those 50.

-Mullins said it was hard to choke back tears as she delivered the news during an improptu assembly that day after lunch.
+Mullins said it was hard to choke back tears as she delivered the news during an impromptu assembly that day after lunch.

 She is hoping the trip will launch Sanders’ imagination to new heights.